See Nutshell in action!

 Without business and SKO goals, your sales kickoff meeting will be directionless and unsuccessful—definitely not what you’re going for.

 Now that you’ve taken the time to understand your goals, you can choose a theme for your sales kickoff.
 Yes, every SKO meeting should have a theme!
-Not only will this make it more fun for your reps, it will also make it more memorable and therefore more effective.
+Not only will this make it more fun for your reps, it will also make the sales kickoff event more memorable and therefore more effective.

 Start by gathering some sales kickoff ideas that your whole team will enjoy.
 You could, for instance, plan a Marvel-themed SKO and give each of your top sellers a superhero identity to assume during the event.
 Looking for something a little more traditional?
 You could come up with a theme like “Better, Stronger, Faster” or “Breaking Barriers” and build the content around it.